hadjalimazen/React-Application-Setup-template/README.md

 3. **Run the project**:
     ```sh
-    npm start
+    npm run dev
     ```

 4. **Open the application**:
-    Open your browser and navigate to `http://localhost:3000`.
+    Open your browser and navigate to `http://localhost:5173`.

 ## Explanation of Template Parts